AnyChart/docs.anychart.com/Gantt_Chart_NEW/Project_Chart.md

 var treeData = anychart.data.tree(data, "as-table");
 ```

-If there is no hierarchical relationships between data items, there is no difference between the tree and table structures, and both parameters can be used.
+If there is no [hierarchy](#hierarchy) between data items, there is no difference between the tree and table structures, and both parameters can be used.

 **2. Creating Chart.** Then create a Project chart by using the {api:anychart#ganttProject}anychart.ganttProject{api} chart constructor: